eshull/tech-meetup/readme.md

 ## If you could give feedback to the coordinators of the event, what would it be?
 (Many events send out surveys and ask for feedback.
 Giving constructive feedback is a great way to contribute to the tech community.)

 It was a little intimidating as a Junior Developer to be around so many knowledgeable developers.
 The organizers did a really great job of making everyone feel welcome.
+The event was really well run, I have nothing but positive things to say.

 ## Would you recommend the event (or a similar event) to your peers?